Aegis of Valor Fist of the Heavens Crusader BiS Gear, Gems, and Paragon Points

 wrists (maximum of 40%), Crit Chance and Crit Damage within a 1:10 ratio

-the Heavens Crusaders are heavily Cooldown-dependent, so try to your best to
+Crusaders are also heavily Cooldown-dependent, so try to your best to reach a

 For Defense stats, aim for a life pool between 700-900k; dropping as much as you can for offense as you grow accustomed to the build.
 You will mostly sustain through Life per Hit on gear, with at least one high roll in your setup (i.e. bracer).